Campus Bridging History

 As described in a recent workshop report (http://ieeexplore.ieee.org/document/7307557/), campus bridging encompassed a number of different kinds of issues: some financial (e.g. network capacity to the campus), some related to authentication frameworks, some computer science, and some computer engineering.
 What the problems addressed in the 2011 report had in common was that they were all perceived or encountered from the viewpoint of a researcher or student on a campus trying to interoperate with the national cyberinfrastructure.
 Many of these campus bridging problems have been addressed or are being addressed by NSF solicitations issues since the 2011 ACCI taskforce report.

-When XSEDE started in 2011, it created a very small group called the XSEDE Campus Bridging group (originally a whopping 0.35 FTEs that grew to 2.5 FTEs over the course of five years of XSEDE).
+When XSEDE started in 2011, it created a very small group called the XSEDE Campus Bridging group (originally 0.35 FTEs that grew to 2.5 FTEs over the course of five years of XSEDE).
 Challenges identified in the ACCI taskforce and met by XSEDE Campus Bridging Group, working with other areas of XSEDE, include:

 - Ease of file transfer.
 Prior to XSEDE, simply moving files around within the research cyberinfrastructure ecosystem of the US was a significant obstacle.
 Globus transfer provides a file and data movement service that provides "best possible" data throughput between any two CI systems (ranging from a laptop to a massive data archive) with an easy-to-use web interface.
 Globus transfer as implemented by XSEDE and XSEDE-allocated SPs have created a situation in which the large majority of users of XSEDE are satisfied to happy with their ability to move files from local campuses to the national NSF-funded cyberinfrastructure.